 Do I have to be in great physical shape to enjoy my tour?

 Most, (although not all) Go Get Lost tours are designed to accommodate people who are moderately fit, active, and enjoy a healthy lifestyle.
 Depending on the nature of the tour, we often alternate days of activities with days of exploring the local area.
 When possible, on many days we offer options for alternate independent activities.
 On just about any day on a group trip you can opt to “do your own thing” and laze around with the locals instead of participating in the days planned schedule.
 We know that active people have different levels of fitness, so we design our daily itineraries with options for folks with varying abilities.
 People who travel with Go Get Lost tours live life at their own pace, and realize that only on foot (or bike, or boat, or horseback, etc.) can you encounter the local people and truly experience the culture.
 Our trips are not athletic events, but the more active you are, the more you’ll enjoy your experience.
 With this in mind, a program of regular physical activity, including activities like walking, swimming and hiking, is excellent preparation.
 Some of the more specialized tours would require a slightly higher level of fitness or skills…for example our Via Ferrata tours in the Italian Alps would require that you are comfortable with heights have a very good level of physical fitness, although no mountain climbing experience is necessary.
 On the other hand, a few of our tours are not so much about fitness as they are about the unique experience.
 For example, our Italy Motor Valley tour is about immersing yourself in the world’s greatest culture of speed, (including driving a Ferrari), and our Islands of Greece is a relaxing boat trip in the sunny Mediterranean.
+Our Food & Wine tours are about discovering the amazing cuisine of the regions we visit.
 All of our Easy Exploring tours are easy-going journeys, more about relaxing and exploring, and not about working hard!
-We also offer easy self-guided walking trips and biking trips in Italy, France and Spain.
-AND…we can always craft a private itinerary just for you, based on what you want to do, when you want to do it!
+AND…if you have a small group of 8 or more, we can always craft a private itinerary just for you, based on what you want to do, when you want to do it!